SVRTK/SVRTK.github.io/index.md

 In case you found our work useful please give appropriate credit to the software repositories and individual authors.

 - Our policy prioritises acknowledgement of contributions of individual authors.
-- SVRTK has no centralised leadership.
+- SVRTK has no centralised leadership or ownership.
 - This is a collection of open source repositories from individual projects and contributors.